Invariant theory for non-reductive actions: extensions of Hilbert and Schwarz theorems: Discrete Lorentz group in Minkowski space

-In this section, we present and prove the main results of the paper concerning the structure of invariant rings under the action of certain discrete subgroups of the Lorentz group $O(n,1)$.
-We begin by analyzing the case of $O(1,1)$, where the geometry of the Minkowski plane allows for a concrete description of polynomial and equivariant invariants.
-We then extend the ideas to higher-dimensional Minkowski spaces and explore the interplay between algebraic invariants and smooth geometry.
+This section addresses the structure of invariant rings under the action of discrete subgroups of $O(n,1)$.
+We first examine the case of $O(1,1)$, where the geometry of the Minkowski plane allows for a direct description of polynomial invariants.
+These results are then extended to higher-dimensional Minkowski spaces.

-\subsection{$\Gamma$ as a Discrete Subgroup of $O(1,1)$}
+\subsection{$\Gamma$ as a discrete subgroup of $O(1,1)$}

 Consider the group $\Gamma = \langle \mathcal{H}_\beta \rangle$ acting on the Minkowski plane $\mathbb{R}^{1,1}$, where $\mathcal{H}_\beta$ is the hyperbolic rotation in (\ref{matrizhb}), with fixed $ \beta \in \mathbb{R} \setminus \{0\}.$